Overview: Research-Intensive Course Mini-Grants

-Grant recipients will participate in a half-day workshop prior to the start of the semester in which they receive the award and two workshops (one hour each) during the semester to help shape their plans for the class.
-Recipients of Spring 2020 grants could teach their courses during the Spring 2020, Summer 2020, or Fall 2020 terms.
-Recipients will be required to submit an assignment or syllabus that will be available to other instructors after teaching the course.
+Grant recipients will participate in an online workshop prior to the start of the semester, and will also do some prep work before that meeting.
+Recipients will be required to submit an assignment or teaching tool that will be available to other instructors after teaching the course.
 See the "Expectations" page for more details.

 - supplies for the project